 Advice for photographing the mountain gorillas

 For most of us who are lucky enough to have a wildlife experience as magical as going to see the mountain gorillas, capturing the moment on camera is an important part of the experience.
-So, I wanted to share my top tips on what sort of equipment you should take and how to get the most out of it whilst you are there.
+So, I wanted to share my top tips on what sort of equipment you should take and how to get the most out of it.

 A decent quality digital SLR is the best tool for the job in most wildlife photography and photographing the mountain gorillas is no exception.
 If you are lucky enough to own a full frame SLR then this is best due to the higher performance in low light situations that you are likely to find yourself in.
 However, that is not to say that a cropped sensor will not do a decent job for you, in fact for most people the performance would be more than acceptable.
 It is worth noting that on a cropped sensor SLR your zoom lenses will be extended depending on the size of the sensor.
 A 1.6x sensor for example will multiply the focal length of your lenses by that factor, this can be especially useful for other parts of your safari, for example, a 200mm lens on a 1.6x sensor would be equivalent to a 320mm zoom (200 x 1.6 = 320), could be handy for that far away cheetah sitting in the sunlight in Tanzania.